2018 Corvette New Car Test Drive

-Needless to say, the Corvette offers astonishing acceleration, amazing grip, quick reflexes, and absolute communication through the seat and steering wheel.
+The C7 delivers astonishing acceleration, amazing grip, quick reflexes, and absolute communication through the seat and steering wheel.
+Even the automatic transmission matches the best of the German twin-clutch automatics.

-The base engine, if you can call it base, is a 6.2-liter LT1 V8 making 455 horsepower and 460 pound-feet of torque.
-The Z06 uses a supercharged LT4 V8 with that same 6.2 liters, making 650 hp and 650 lb-ft.
+It comes as an awesome Stingray or mind-shattering Z06.
+The Stingray uses a 6.2-liter LT1 V8 making 455 horsepower and 460 pound-feet of torque.
+The Z06 uses a supercharged LT4 V8 that's also 6.2 liters, making 650 hp and 650 lb-ft.
 A 7-speed manual gearbox is standard, with automatic rev-matching downshifts.
+It's fantastic.
 The optional transmission is a GM-built paddle-shifting 8-speed automatic.
+It's superb.

 Neither the NHTSA nor the IIHS have crash-tested the C7 Corvette, but its rigid structure, many airbags, and stability control inspire confidence.
 The best way to stay safe in a Corvette is don't lose your judgment.